Paulmski/Discord-Bot/.github/pull_request_template.md

 * Amendments to English text documents...

 ## Does the pull request leave any extra steps?
 Are there any additional steps required to complete the fix?
-If possible, point to the classes or framework in the `discord.py` documentation that would solve the problem.
+If possible, point to the classes or framework in the `Pycord` documentation that would solve the problem.
 A separate branch will be created for your pull request if it does not fully fix an issue.

 ### TODO: